Start with the Gut

 What about other coconut probiotic kefirs I see at the store?

 I love a product by Inner Eco.
 It’s their Coconut Probiotic Kefir.
-The difference here is that you don’t drink the whole bottle (that would be a very expensive drink!).
-Inner Eco’s is more like a supplemental dose of probiotics.
-In fact, at the Functional Nutrition Alliance Clinic, we sometimes introduce this product for clients who need an alternative or additional probiotic supplement source.
+The difference between this and the KeVita is that you don’t drink the whole bottle (that would be a very expensive drink!)
+Inner Eco is more like a supplemental dose of probiotics.
+In fact, at the Functional Nutrition Alliance Clinic, we sometimes introduce this product therapeutically to clients who need an alternative, gentler, or additional probiotic supplement source.

-If you’re lucky enough, you may also be able to get your hands on other brands or locally made versions of this healing tonic.
-Body Ecology has a therapeutic coconut kefir, and Tonix, Quo and Moon Juice are just some of the brands that I’ve encountered in my travels throughout the states that also specialize in therapeutic kefir.
+If you’re lucky enough, you may also be able to get your hands on other brands or locally made versions of a healing kefir tonic.
+Body Ecology has a therapeutic coconut kefir, and Tonix, Quo and Kefir Co. are just some of the brands that I’ve encountered in my travels throughout the states that also specialize in therapeutic kefir.
 (Yes, I check the local markets for their elixirs and indulge when I can!)

-Curious to learn how we help address digestive issues in our clinic?
+Curious to learn how we help address digestive issues?

-As you likely know, I’m passionate about backing it up to digestive health, no matter the health complaint, and helping you understand, “what’s going on in there.”
+As you likely know, I’m passionate about “backing it up” to digestive health, no matter the health complaint, and helping you understand, “what’s going on in there.”
 We can’t talk about nutrition without addressing gut function.
 And probiotic drinks are one way to help optimize your digestion!

 Your Action Steps today?

-Pour yourself a glass of KeVita and consider if your digestive system is in need of a Summer Cleanse!
+Pour yourself a glass of KeVita and consider if your digestive system is in need of some further love and support.